top of page

 The Abisko microclimate is documented: Lake Torneträsk creates a localised weather pattern that consistently produces clear skies when cloud covers the surrounding region.
 The Aurora Sky Station at Abisko has operated on this statistical basis for decades.

-Swedish Lapland also holds the ICEHOTEL at Jukkasjärvi — rebuilt every November from the ice of the Torne River, demolished each spring.
+Swedish Lapland also holds the ICEHOTEL at Jukkasjärvi.
+Rebuilt every November from the ice of the Torne River, demolished each spring.
 An art suite carved from ice, temperature at −5°C, reindeer skin sleeping bag, and the ability to step outside at 2am when the KP rises.

 Swedish Lapland winter